buildkite/docs/pages/packages/helm.md

 # Helm

-Buildkite Packages provides Helm, native CLI, egistry support for distributing Helm charts.
+Buildkite Packages provides Helm registry support for distributing Helm charts.

+This page is for standard helm publishing instructions, alternatively you can also publish to an [OCI-based registry](/docs/packages/helm-oci).

 Once your Helm registry has been [created](/docs/packages/manage-registries#create-a-registry), you can publish/upload charts (generated from `helm package` to create the package) to this registry via the relevant `curl` command presented on your Helm registry's details page.